Magnetically charged black holes from non-linear electrodynamics and the Event Horizon Telescope: Introduction

 We wish to remark at this point that, contrary to popular belief, NLED models such as the EH model are not exotic.
 In fact, they are the inevitable extension of the better-known theory of electromagnetic interactions, QED (and, by extension, of Maxwell's equations), in the high-intensity regime, which is relevant for several studies~\cite{Stehle:1966wii}.
 Moreover, it is known that NLED models frequently appear in the low-energy limit of several string theories or supersymmetric theories.
 For instance, it is known that BI NLED appears as the low-energy effective description of world-volume gauge fields on D-branes~\cite{Fradkin:1985qd,Tseytlin:1986ti}.
 On the other hand, the EH NLED is effectively the low-energy limit of BI NLED, and is known to well approximate the supersymmetric action of minimally coupled spin-$1/2$ and spin-$0$ particles~\cite{Bern:1993tz,Dunne:2004nc,Jacobson:2018kso}.

 Black hole solutions in NLED models were studied in a wide number of papers.
 For instance, within BI NLED, an incomplete list of works studying BH solutions can be found in~\cite{Dey:2004yt,Cai:2004eh,Stefanov:2007qw,HabibMazharimousavi:2008dm,Stefanov:2009qd,Ghodsi:2010ev,Allahverdizadeh:2013oha,Allaverdizadeh:2013rua,Olmo:2013gqa,Wu:2016hry,Bambi:2016xme,Chen:2017ify,Boehmer:2019uxv,Kumar:2019zbp,Li:2019qbw}.
 Similar studies within the context of Euler-Heisenberg non-linear electrodynamics can instead be found in~\cite{Bronnikov:1979ex,Yajima:2000kw,Bronnikov:2000vy,Stefanov:2007zza,Corda:2009xd,Ruffini:2013hia,Hendi:2014xia,Breton:2016mqh,Maceda:2018zim,Olvera:2019unw}.
 Of particular interest to us is~\cite{Bronnikov:1979ex}, where it was argued that regular BH solutions are not possible for configurations with non-zero electric charge, under the assumptions of static spherical symmetry.
 Later on~\cite{Bronnikov:2000vy} showed that this result persists even for dyonic configurations, where both non-zero electric and magnetic charges are present.
 However, still~\cite{Bronnikov:2000vy} showed that this ceases to be the case if one considers a configuration with a pure magnetic charge.
 Notice that, while the field-strength $F^{\mu \nu}$ can be infinite at the centre, in the same point, wherein the force applied to test particles vanishes, both the energy-momentum tensor and the metric are at least $C^2$.
-Such BH solutions were studied in detail in~\cite{Bronnikov:2000vy}, and shown to have interesting properties.
+Such BH solutions were studied in detail in~\cite{Bronnikov:2000vy}, and shown to have interesting properties.~\footnote{See also~\cite{Kruglov:2017fck,Kruglov:2017mpj,Kruglov:2017xmb,Kruglov:2018rrm,Kruglov:2018lct} for further work on magnetically charged BHs in non-linear electrodynamics.}